kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 Here's what I recommend to help answer this question: "scout" a potential project beforehand.
 Does it have a Code of Conduct?
 Do the maintainers seem to follow it?
 How do they react to external contributors asking questions?
 Are they helpful?
 How do they review their own code?

-Doing some prep work on your part beforehand I think will help ha
+Doing some prep work on your part beforehand I think will help having to ask this question in the first place.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxNzUyMjQ3OSwxODI1MTU3ODU5XX0=
+eyJoaXN0b3J5IjpbMzE2MDAxMzAzLDE4MjUxNTc4NTldfQ==
 -->